 A study found that adding pertuzumab to standard trastuzumab and chemotherapy increased disease-free survival13.
 This means that after treatment, there was a decreased likelihood of breast cancer spreading to other parts of the body.
 This did not include the appearance of other types of cancer.
 This is offered to people with lymph node positive early breast cancer (N1 and higher in TNM staging), as the cancer is more likely to recur in this group.

-Pertuzumab is also offered alongside trastuzumab and docetaxel for secondary or locally recurrent breast cancer in adults who have not had previous anti-HER2 therapy or chemotherapy and are unable to have surgery to remove the cancer.
+Pertuzumab is also offered alongside trastuzumab and docetaxel for metastatic or locally recurrent breast cancer in adults who have not had previous anti-HER2 therapy or chemotherapy and are unable to have surgery to remove the cancer.
 This was after a review in 2018 that found pertuzumab significantly improved progression-free and overall survival14.
 During Covid-19, chemotherapy will not be included alongside pertuzumab and trastuzumab in early and advanced neoadjuvant and adjuvant therapy to reduce side effects4.

 1.3 Trastuzumab-hyaluronidase injection